blockbuilder97/blockbuilder97/README.md

-###  👋 My name is Geoff ;)
+###  👋 Hi I'm geoffhorwitz.eth

-Co-Founder of Layer2 Talent:    Director of Technical Recrutiment
+Co-Founder of Layer2 Talent:    Director of Technical Hiring

-- Founders...I built a hiring protcol to make your technical hiring initiative go burrrr.
+- Founders...I've built a hiring protcol to make your technical hiring initiative go burrrr.
 - Engineers...
 I will find you and we will talk about crypto.

 How to reach me .....